metamath/lamp-guide/docs/index.md

 #### Looking at proof steps

-In Metamath, *every* step of a valid proof must be an application of an axiom or a previously-proven statement.
+In Metamath, *every* step of a valid completed proof must be an application of an axiom, proven theorem, or previously-proven step.
-Metamath-lamp shows when it can verify this for a statement (after unification) by displaying a green checkmark.
+Metamath-lamp shows when it can verify this for a step (after unification) by displaying a green checkmark.

 Let's look at how metamath-lamp can justify some steps.